MicrosoftDocs/quantum-docs/articles/qdk-glossary.md

 ## Auxiliary qubit

 A [qubit](xref:microsoft.quantum.glossary-qdk#qubit) that serves as temporary memory for a quantum computer and is allocated and de-allocated as needed.
 Sometimes referred to as an **ancilla**.
 For more information, see [Multiple qubits](xref:microsoft.quantum.concepts.multiple-qubits).

+## Azure Active Directory (AAD) / Microsoft Identity Platform

+Azure’s identity service, used to implement access control and authentication to resources.
+The names Azure Active Directory and Microsoft Identity Platform are interchangeable For more information, see [Azure Active Directory](/azure/active-directory/fundamentals/active-directory-whatis).

+## Azure Managed Application (AMA) / Managed Application

+A type of application offered to end customers in Azure through the Azure Marketplace.
+For more information, see [Azure managed applications](/azure/managed-applications/overview).

+## Azure Marketplace

+A storefront for cloud-based software in Azure.
+For more information, see [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/).

+## Azure Quantum

+Microsoft’s quantum service for Azure, enabling customers access to quantum solutions from both Microsoft [providers](#provider) and partner providers.

+## Azure Resource Manager (ARM)

+Azure’s deployment and management service.
+For more information, see [Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview).

 ## Bell state